G7DAO/protocol/web3/flows/staker.md

     error NonAdministrator();
 ```

-### `STAKER-*`: A non-administrator (of any pool) should not be able to change any of the parameters of a staking pool, even if they are administrators of a different pool
+#### `STAKER-17`: A non-administrator (of any pool) should not be able to change any of the parameters of a staking pool, even if they are administrators of a different pool

 Messages from a non-administrator to make such a change should revert with the following error: